dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ```

 ###### Arrays.compare and Arrays.mismatch
-These 2 functions used to compare 2 arrays and found their common prefix.
+These 2 functions are used to compare 2 arrays and found their common prefix.
 ```java
 import java.util.Arrays;
 import java.util.stream.Collectors;